BlAcKyCoDe50/My-Portfolio-Website/README.md

 ## Overview

 This portfolio website serves as a showcase of my skills, projects, and experiences.
-It provides visitors with an overview of who I am, what I do, and the work I've done.
-The website is designed to be visually appealing, user-friendly, and informative.
+It provides visitors with an overview of who I am, what I do, and the work I've done.The website is designed to be visually appealing, user-friendly, and informative.

 ## Features